bernardosulzbach/wayout-player/README.md

 systemd-run --scope -p MemoryMax=1G ./player ../input/$INPUT.txt
 ```

+## Inputs

+The boards may be supplied in a textual format as exemplified by the inputs in the repository.
 The inputs are organized by the [SHA-512](https://en.wikipedia.org/wiki/SHA-2) of the file contents.
 The Python 3 script [`reorganize_inputs.py`](scripts/reorganize_inputs.py) organizes them by this.